christophpickl/derbauer/doc/Feature.md

 # Feature

-Enables some features = new possibilities (buildings/units/upgrades).
+Internal "switches" to allow user new interactions.

-See to "Condition".
+* See to "Condition"

-What it does:

-* enables new building/upgrade/army
+* Enables new possibilities
+    - buildings
+    - armies
+    - upgrades
+    - actions
+    - achievements
+    - happenings
-* effects mods
+* effects modifiers
-* new action